WHO WE ARE

 It is the mission of The Wayne County Historical Society:

-• To encourage an appreciation of the history of Wayne County through the collection, preservation, and exhibition of artifacts
+To foster appreciation for the history of Wayne County through the collection, preservation, and exhibition of artifacts at the Museum of Wayne County History.

-• To disseminate historical information about Wayne County and the surrounding area
+To share historical knowledge about Wayne County and its place within the surrounding region

-• To preserve the heritage of the area and help individuals explore the history and its meaning in relation to their lives
+To preserve our own heritage and help individuals explore the relevance of our history in their lives.